By your sixth week of pregnancy, you’re beginning to notice the changes in your body and your pregnancy hormones are in overdrive.

 1. Schedule a prenatal appointment with your doctor or midwife

-Prenatal care is important to you and your baby.
+Prenatal care is important for you and your baby.
 If you haven’t already, now is the time to schedule your initial prenatal visit.
 Some doctors like to see you when you’re about six weeks pregnant.
 Others prefer to wait until you reach eight weeks.

-2. Start taking multivitamins
+2. Take your multivitamins

 3. Don’t smoke